Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-No parameters exist, so per guidelines the baseline is 4.
-The description doesn't need to add parameter info, and it doesn't.
+No parameters exist, and schema coverage is 100%.
+Baseline is 4.
+Description doesn't need to add parameter info, and it doesn't, which is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.